 About 90 minutes in, the TranzAlpine enters the Waimakariri River country.
 First you see the river winding through native bush below – wide braided channels cutting through green valleys – and then the train enters the gorge itself.
 The river runs milky blue-green from glacial sediment, the walls close in from both sides, and the train crosses a series of viaducts high above the water giving you views straight down into the canyon.

 The colour of the Waimakariri against the grey-green gorge walls is unlike anything I have seen on a train journey anywhere.
-This is the single most photographically rewarding section of the whole trip — the views come and go fast as you round each bend, so keep your camera ready and shoot a lot.
+The views come and go fast as you round each bend.
+Keep your camera ready and shoot a lot.

 Arthur’s Pass – The Alpine Crossing

-After the gorge, the train climbs steadily to Arthur’s Pass township at 737 metres above sea level.
-The vegetation thins out, the tussock takes over, and the Southern Alps close in from both sides.
-On the day I travelled, clouds were sitting halfway down the peaks, which actually produced more dramatic photos than full sunshine would have — the light breaking through cloud onto the bare rock faces was extraordinary.
+After the gorge, the train climbs steadily to Arthur’s Pass township at 739 metres above sea level.
+The vegetation thins out, tussock takes over, and the Southern Alps close in from both sides.
+On the day I travelled, clouds were sitting halfway down the peaks, which actually produced better photos than clear skies would have – light breaking through cloud onto bare rock has more depth and dimension than flat sunshine.

-The train stops briefly at Arthur’s Pass station — long enough to step off the platform, take a few quick shots, and breathe the mountain air.
+The train stops briefly at Arthur’s Pass station – long enough to step off the platform, take a few quick shots, and breathe the mountain air.
 This is the highest point of the entire journey.
-Just past the village, the train enters the Otira Tunnel: 8.5 kilometres long and one of the longest rail tunnels in the Southern Hemisphere.
-You emerge on the other side into an entirely different New Zealand — greener, wetter, with dense beech forest on the hillsides and fast-flowing rivers in the valleys below.
+Just past the village, the train enters the Otira Tunnel: 8.5 kilometres long – when it opened in 1923 it was the longest rail tunnel in the British Empire.
+You come out the other side into a different New Zealand – greener, wetter, with dense beech forest on the hillsides and fast-flowing rivers in the valleys below.

 The West Coast Descent – A Different New Zealand

 The descent from Arthur’s Pass toward Greymouth is where the landscape shifts completely.
-The rivers on this side are vivid turquoise, braided across wide gravel beds with mountains rising sharply on both sides.
-The vegetation is denser, everything is greener, and the whole feeling of the place is wetter and wilder than the east coast side.
+The rivers on this side run a different colour – turquoise, milky with rock flour, braiding wide across grey gravel beds with mountains rising sharply from both banks.
+The vegetation is denser.
+Everything is greener.
+The whole feeling of the place is wetter and wilder than anything on the Canterbury side.

 Photography Tips from My TranzAlpine Journey

-The TranzAlpine is essentially a moving photography platform.
+The TranzAlpine is a moving photography platform for nearly 5 hours.
 A few things that made a real difference for me:

-• Sit on the right side heading to Greymouth (left side on the return to Christchurch).
-This gives you the best angles on the Waimakariri Gorge and the Southern Alps on the climb.
-Both sides have good views, but the right side westbound is the better call.
+- Sit on the right side heading to Greymouth (left side returning to Christchurch).
+This gives you the best angles on the Waimakariri Gorge and the climb through the Southern Alps.

-• Use the open-air observation carriage.
-Every class has access to this at the rear of the train — it is an open deck with no glass, just a railing and mountain air.
-This is the best place to photograph on the whole journey.
-Get there early before the gorge section.
+- Use the open-air observation carriage.
+Every class has access to it at the rear of the train – no glass, just a railing and mountain air.
+Get there before the gorge section starts.

-• Shoot in RAW.
-The light changes constantly — one minute you are in shadow under the gorge walls, the next there is sunlight breaking through cloud onto a river bend.
-RAW gives you the dynamic range to handle it.
+- Shoot in RAW.
+The light changes constantly – shadow under the gorge walls one minute, sunlight breaking through cloud the next.
+RAW handles the dynamic range.

-• Fast shutter in the gorge.
-At cruising speed, 1/500s handles most scenery comfortably.
-In the tight gorge curves I went to 1/1000s for sharp foreground rock detail.
+- Use a fast shutter in the gorge.
+At cruising speed 1/500s handles most scenery.
+In the tight curves I went to 1/1000s for sharp rock detail in the foreground.

-• Shoot a lot through the gorge.
+- Shoot a lot through the gorge.
 The best views come and go in seconds.
-I shot in aperture priority mode throughout — it handles the shifting light well as you move between open plains and the shadowed gorge walls.
+I shot in aperture priority throughout – it handles the shifting light well as you move between open plains and the shadowed walls.

 How to Book TranzAlpine Tickets